 - Advisor Harald Krauss has done some serious running, including the 24-hour German Death Run and 100 kilometer (62 mile) races.
 Harald has done some running and hiking in his Al's Anorak, but he is looking forward to wearing the Runner for an upcoming 230 km (143 mile) endurance challenge

 - Then there's me -- Ralph -- haha, I've never been much of a runner at all.
 In 1981 I did the New York City Marathon, barely finishing in 4:45.
 But the cool thing was that Alberto Salazar set the world record that day at 2:08:13.
 (The record was later invalidated tho because a re-measure showed the course was slightly short.
 And my 4:45 would have been a 4:46.)
-The real runners are stuck with me in the group!
+I have somewhere the photo showing me finish at 4:50, but I was so far back in the pack at the gun that it was 5 minutes before I reached the official starting line.
+Anyhow ... the real runners are stuck with me in the group!